Esukhia/tibetan-sort-python/README.md

 # Python port of BDRC's JS Library to sort Tibetan

+This is a Python port of [tibetan-sort-js](https://github.com/buda-base/tibetan-sort-js).
 After exploring different options for [tibetan collation](https://github.com/eroux/tibetan-collation) in JavaScript, there seems to be no viable option to sort Unicode Tibetan strings.
 This library hopes to fullfill this purpose in an elegant, modern and efficient manner.

 ### State of the art